 On 1st August 2020, he would seal his name amongst the hearts of the Arsenal faithful as he guided them to an FA Cup honour, and ensured that The Gunners wouldn’t miss out on European football.
 Martinez broke into tears after winning the FA Cup while on a video call with his family, which showed just how much he yearned for this and how much he loved his club.
 In a sport which is so unpredictable, it was fair to say that Martinez’s glory days were ahead of him.

 Martinez’s struggle didn’t end there, as Bernd Leno recovered from injury and regained his first-choice status at Arsenal.
 The supporters would be sad to see the back of Martinez between the sticks at The Emirates, but the majority of fans, and probably the goalkeeper himself, knew it was likely to happen.

 Martinez’s desire to play for his country meant that he needed regular game time in the first team as the first choice.
 His ambition to pull on the shirt for his country after guiding Arsenal to a Community Shield win at the beginning of 2020/21 season saw him courted by Aston Villa.
 The accepted fee was £20m, becoming the costliest Argentinian goalkeeper in football’s history.

-If Martinez’s career was later depicted in a Hollywood blockbuster, his first game as Aston Villa number one would play out as it did in real life.
+If Martinez’s career is depicted as a Hollywood blockbuster, his first game as Aston Villa number one would mirror that of real life.
 The shot-stopper saved a penalty in his first match, winning the hearts of the fans, and is still yet to lose a game.

 It looks as if this underdog story will have a beautiful ending as Martinez received a call-up for Argentina, and may well make his national team debut in a World Cup qualifier vs Ecuador on 9th September.